 All knitted geosynthetics are made by knitting methods in combination with another method of geosynthetics with weaving.

-In addition, geonets, geogrids, geo-cells, geomembranes, geocomposites are the other types and have their own distinct characteristics and used for special applications.
+In addition, geonets, geogrids, geo-cells, geomembranes, geocomposites are the other types that have their own distinct characteristics used for special applications.

 function of Geotextile :

 Separation work of geotextile is mainly used in the construction of roads.